The nursery rhyme 'Ring Around the Rosie' is a coded reference to the Black Plague. See Example(s)

-Origins: If "few people realize" that "this seemingly happy little nursery rhyme actually refers" to the Black Plague, so much the better, because the explanation presented above is nonsense.
+If “few people realize” that “this seemingly happy little nursery rhyme actually refers” to the Black Plague, so much the better, because the explanation presented above is nonsense.

 “Ring Around the Rosie” is simply a nursery rhyme of indefinite origin and no specific meaning, and someone, long after the fact, concocted an inventive “explanation” for its creation.

 The “Black Plague” was the disease we call bubonic plague, spread by a bacillus usually carried by rodents and transmitted to humans by fleas.
 The plague first hit western Europe in 1347, and by 1350 it had killed nearly a third of the population.
 Although some of the details of the plague offered in this putative “Ring Around the Rosie” explanation are reasonably accurate (sneezing was one of the symptoms of a form of the plague, for example, and some people did use flowers, incense, and perfumed oils to try to ward off the disease), the notion that they were behind the creation of this nursery rhyme is extremely implausible for a number of reasons: